n8n-io/self-hosted-ai-starter-kit/README.md

 #### For Mac / Apple Silicon users

-If you’re using a Mac with an M1 or newer processor, you can't expose your GPU to the Docker instance, unfortunately.
+If you're using a Mac with an M1 or newer processor, you can't expose your GPU to the Docker instance, unfortunately.
 There are two options in this case:

 1. Run the starter kit fully on CPU, like in the section "For everyone else"